dbgrande/GrandeModular/README.md

 - **Clear Invalid:** Disables all intervals that don't have a light showing.

-- **Interval lights:** Displays if selected interval is valid, with brightness of the light showing how closely the interval matches the note. ***New for 1.9.0:*** These interval lights are now split in two, so they also show the direction to the closest valid note.
+- **Interval lights:** Displays if selected interval is valid, with brightness of the light showing how closely the interval matches the note.
+Lights are split in two, to show the direction to the closest valid note.
 If the top light is brighter, the valid note's pitch is sharper than this interval, and if the bottom light is brighter, the valid note's pitch is flatter than this interval.
 If both halves are full brightness, the interval matches the valid note within ±2.5¢.

 - **Note lights:** Displays enabled notes using separate note lights.